maj-personal-repos/dji-sdk-python/README.md

-# dji-sdk-python
+# DJISDKPY
-DJISDKPY - DJI SDK python interface
+DJI SDK python interface

 DJISDKPY is a python module interface to DJI's Onboard and Guidance SDK on linux platforms.
 It is built with pybind11 and uses the DJI SDK apis to provide full control of supported DJI vehicles Matrices 100, Matrice 600, Matrice 210/210-RTK or flight